AJIN-B/AJIN-B/README.md

 ### Wellcome to my repository

-- 🔭 I’m currently working as a Reasearch Assitant Programmer (python,Machine learning,Deep Learning).
+- 🔭 I’m currently working as a Assitant Programmer (python,Machine learning,Deep Learning).
-- 🌱 I’m currently learning about Data Science,Machine learning,Deep Learning and computer vision.
 - 📊 Leveraging data science methodologies to derive actionable insights and drive informed decision-making.
 - 📈 Experienced in developing and deploying machine learning models for predictive analysis and pattern recognition.
 - 📊 Proficient in data visualization techniques to communicate complex ideas and findings effectively.